Code-Institute-Submissions/milestone-project1/README.md

 I didn't use any github themes for this project.
 It was locally created using cloud9 and pushed into my github repository from there.
 ## Credits
-My friend Jimmy Tuck reviewed my site to ensure all the above was fluid and user friendly.

 ### Content

 The text for the section "Ozzy Osbourne" was taken from the Wikipedia article [Ozzy Osbourne](https://en.wikipedia.org/wiki/Ozzy_Osbourne)